niksingh710/Learn/Readme.md

-# Python Basic Projects
+# Learning Basic Projects
-Basic Python Work done while polishing my skills.
+These are all my mini projects containing JAVA GUIs to OOPs to API Handling with heavy algorithm and Web pages.